 Data & Analysis

 Data Sets:

-Response/Outcome Variable:
+"The dataset used in this project was sourced from a private provider that compiles financial data from Bloomberg, ensuring access to high-quality, up-to-date market information.Response/Outcome Variable:

 The binary variable indicating whether Warren Buffett (or a similar investor) buys a stock in the next quarter or year.
 It will be 1 if the investor buys the stock and 0 if they do not.